dopadream/ClaySurgeonMod/README.md

 ButteryStancakes for helping me code a majority of the mod! \
 IAmBatby for helping me fix the terminal video not playing! \
-lunarbunten for the icon! \
+lunarbunten for helping with the icon! \
 [The clay shader that I used!](https://blendswap.com/blend/29812)